github/libprojfs/docs/design.md

 to the underlying filesystem for all operations, so this requirement should be easily attainable.

 ### Callbacks and Notifications

-When an `opendir()` system call is made to the projfs filesystem, the kernel module checks if the directory is an empty placeholder, and if so makes a callback to the .NET provider.
-The provider can then use the PrjFSLib API to create the necessary child placeholder files and directories.
+When an `opendir()` or similar system call is made to the projfs filesystem, the kernel module checks if the directory is an empty placeholder, and if so makes a callback to the .NET provider.
+The provider can then use the VFSForGit API to create the necessary child placeholder files and directories.
 Upon return from the callback, projfs then proceeds to invoke `opendir()` on the lower-level filesystem, using the inode cached by the lookup file operation which preceded the call to `opendir()`.

-When an `open()` system call is made to the projfs filesystem, the kernel module checks if the file is an empty placeholder by examining its metadata (specifically the extended attributes created by the provider during directory enumeration), and if so makes a callback to the .NET provider.
-The provider uses the PrjFSLib API to hydrate the file with its actual file content, but leaves the extended attributes so that the modified git client can skip over the file if it is not further modified.
+When an `open()` or similar system call is made to the projfs filesystem, the kernel module checks if the file is an empty placeholder by examining its metadata (specifically the extended attributes created by the provider during directory enumeration), and if so makes a callback to the .NET provider.
+The provider uses the VFSForGit API to hydrate the file with its actual file content, but leaves the extended attributes so that the modified Git client can skip over the file if it is not further modified.

 Empty files will be created as sparse files, which implies the lower-level filesystem must support sparse files; if not, an error will be reported when an